-Chris Lippert is a Senior Manager and Privacy Technical Lead with Schellman and is based in Atlanta, GA.
+Chris Lippert is a Director and Privacy Technical Lead with Schellman and is based in Atlanta, GA.
 With more than 10 years of experience in information assurance across numerous industries, regulations, and frameworks, Chris developed a passion for and concentration in data privacy.
 He is an active member of the International Association of Privacy Professionals (IAPP), holds his Fellow of Information Privacy (FIP) designation, and advocates for privacy by design and the adequate protection of personal data in today’s business world.

 By: